micro_sam.multi_dimensional_segmentation

 - update_progress: Callback to update an external progress bar.

 - box_extension: Extension factor for increasing the box size after projection.
+By default, does not increase the projected box size.

 - verbose: Whether to print details about the segmentation steps.
+By default, set to 'True'.

 Returns: